azukiapp/azk/docs/content/en/reference/azkfilejs/expandable_properties.md

 ## Load Balancer Expandable Properties

-> For expandable properties below there are no guarantees.
-Use with caution.
+> For expandable properties below, there is no guarantee of support in the future.
+Use them with caution.

 ##### `#{azk.balancer_ip}`